andrewrichardson701/Stockbase/README.md

 - Changed all references of label to tag in the codebase.
 - Added tags.php page to show all tags and their connections.
 This is not reachable without url currently.
 - Stock Locations in admin page now allows you to see deleted locations and restore them, similar to attributes.
-- Adding properties is now an ajax request (e.g. adding tags, manufacturewrs, shelves areas and sites in the add new stock section).
+- Adding properties is now an ajax request (e.g. adding tags, manufacturers, shelves areas and sites in the add new stock section).
 This means the page doesnt refresh.
 - Added description to the tag table for editing on the tags page.
-- Stock edit script now seperately checks for each change.
+- Stock edit script now separately checks for each change.
 - Stock edit script now only removes the tags that are no longer linked.
 - Stock edit script now only sends emails if there have been changes.
+- Password reset modal div now works on mobile format.

 </details>
 <summary><h3>0.3.2-beta</h3></summary>